AdrienneCallie13/Week5/README.md

 Next week, I expected:

-•	To implement 2 or more vue components on the same page.
+•	To implement 2 or more vue components on the same page (5 hours).

-• Implement this week learning on my final project.
+• Implement this week learning on my final project (3 hours).

-• In-depth understanding of User Inputs, Form Input Bindings, and their components.
+• In-depth understanding of User Inputs, Form Input Bindings, and their components (5 hours).

 Task 1: